newdebugbar/newdebugbar.com/README.md

 # newdebugbar.com

-This is the official website for The New Debug Bar for Laravel.
+This is the official website for the new debug bar for Laravel.